nealrauhauser/SubstackSNA/README.md

 # SubstackSNA
-Network Analysis for the Substack publishing platform
+Network Analysis for the Substack publishing platform.